microsoft/vstest-docs/RFCs/0018-Skip-Default-Adapters.md

 Proposed changes are focused on improving performance of test discovery/execution by allowing option to skip initialization of default adapters.

 ## Proposed Changes
-1. Design mode clients can skip default adapters by setting TestPlatformOptions.SkipDefaultAdapters as true.
+1. Translation layer clients can skip default adapters by setting TestPlatformOptions.SkipDefaultAdapters as true.
 2. TestRequestManager passes SkipDefaultAdapters flag to TestPlatform via CreateDiscoveryRequest/CreateTestRunRequest.
 3. TestPlatform passes SkipDefaultAdapters flag to ProxyDiscoveryManager/ProxyExecutionManager via initialize method.
 4. ProxyDiscoveryManager/ProxyExecutionManager stores this value and uses it to skip default adapters to be passed to test host whenever test host extensions are initialized.